jlyonsmith/HowTo/Ubuntu/Build_a_Network_Router.md

 Diagnostic questions for the Comcast modem:

 - Can you connect to Comcast cable modem?
 Set manual IP of `192.168.100.2` and `ping 192.168.100.1` then use browser to connect to `http://192.168.100.1` with modem password.
 - Is the Comcast modem responding to `ping 192.168.100.1`?
-Reboot the modem.
+If not, reboot the modem.

-The cable modem has a diagnostic IP of `192.168.100.1`  This isn't on the `192.168.1.0/22` subnet (see [CIDR calculator](http://networkcalculator.ca/cidr-calculator.php) for the range) Normally, DHCP from the Comcast router adds a route that catches it.
-The problem is, when the interface can't get an address from the modem it doesn't add a default route.
-You can add one manually with `route add 192.168.100.1 dev enp1s0` to allow you to get to the modem.
-This will get overwritten when the interface eventually comes up.
+The cable modem has a diagnostic IP of `192.168.100.1`  This isn't on the `192.168.0.0/22` subnet (see [CIDR calculator](http://networkcalculator.ca/cidr-calculator.php) for the range), so the router will route it out over the Internet to die.
+See `route` on the router.

 ## Configure `systemd-networkd-wait-online.service`